mongodb-js/charts-embed-sdk/examples/charts/authenticated-realm-deprecated/README.md

 10. Go to the Embedding tab on the side panel.

-11. Ensure the "Authentication Settings" tab is selected and press the "Add" button in the Authentication providers section.
+11. Ensure the **Authentication Settings** tab is selected and press the **Add** button in the **Authentication providers** section.

 12. Fill in the details like so:

     - Name: `App Services Auth Provider` _Note, this is only for your convenience and can be named anything_
     - Provider: `Atlas App Services`
     - Atlas Project: Select the Atlas project that contains the App Services Application you configured in the previous steps
     - App ID: Select the ID of the App Services App you configured in the previous steps

 13. Click "Save"